-Steph shakes her head and speaks again before I can answer.
+Steph shakes her head, and speaks again before I can answer.
 “Harriet?
 Are you kidding?
 She spends all of her time with her nose in a book.
-She prefers to read about adventures, not have them.”
+Her hero is Hermione Granger.”

 What’s so wrong with that?

-“Wait,” Heather interjects, her Kohl-rimmed eyes widening as she leans closer to me.
+“Wait,” Heather interjects, her kohl-rimmed eyes widening as she leans closer to me.
 “Are you a virgin, Harriet?”